 Restaurants are built around social activities.
 People attend brunch after Sunday church, grab drinks for a big game, eat dinner before a movie.
-It makes sense why restaurants are huge on social media (more than 200 million Instagram posts are tagged #food and more than 100 thousand posts are tagged #torontorestaurants).
+It makes sense that your restaurant marketing strategy should involve social media.
+On social, more than 200 million Instagram posts are tagged #food every day!

 In today’s digital world, building a social media community is crucial.
 Especially when 86% of social media users follow brands on social media and 88% of people are influenced by reviews and online comments.
 Social media presence and engagement can spread "word-of-mouth" about your restaurant, build your unique brand, and drive more traffic (and money) through your front door.